abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 ## Exercise Overview

 In this exercise we will be building a task list that will allow users to write a list of things they want to remember to do.
 They should be able to add new items and remove existing items from the list.
-They should be able to set an importance level: low, medium, or high and this should effect the background color of each task.
+They should be able to set an importance level: low, medium, or high, and this should effect the background color of each task.

 ## Set Up And Run A New React App